 Every macro is included in the selection only once, but redundant information may appear if multiple macros include the same information (for example, including several date-related macros in the selection).

-The value-pairs () option has the following parameters:
+The value-pairs () option has the following parameters.
+The parameters are evaluated in the following order: